 The Little Tern is a small (less than 25cm long), slender, migratory or partly migratory seabird, migrating from eastern Asia.
 It is pale grey and white, with a black cap and black outer wing-edges and a moderately long, deeply forked tail.
-During breeding the bill and legs change from black to yellow, and a black wedge appears from the bill to the eye.
-It arrives from September to November and breeds in spring and summer with only occasional birds seen in winter months.
-It is almost exclusively coastal and nests in small, scattered colonies in low dunes or on sandy beaches just above high tide mark near estuary mouths.
+During breeding, the bill and legs change from black to yellow, and a black wedge appears from the bill to the eye.
+It arrives from September to November and breeds in spring and summer with only occasional birds seen in the winter months.
+It is almost exclusively coastal and nests in small scattered colonies in low dunes or on sandy beaches just above high tide mark near estuary mouths.
 The nest is a scrape in the sand, which may be lined with shell grit, seaweed or small pebbles.
-It is often seen feeding in flocks, foraging for small fish, crustaceans, insects, annelids and molluscs by plunging in the shallow water of channels and estuaries, and in the surf on beaches, or skipping over the water surface with a swallow-like flight.
+It is often seen feeding in flocks, foraging for small fish, crustaceans, insects, annelids and molluscs by plunging in the shallow water of channels and estuaries, in the surf on beaches, or skipping over the water surface with a swallow-like flight.

 Eastern Hooded Plover (Thinornis rubricollis) - critically endangered

-The Hooded Plover is a medium-sized, stocky, pale-coloured shorebired with a short bill, large eyes and a rounded head.
+The Hooded Plover is a medium-sized, stocky, pale-coloured shorebird with a short bill, large eyes and a rounded head.
 It is easily identified by its prominent black hood and throat, a white collar, and a contrasting black-tipped red bill, a red eye-ring and short orange legs.
 They inhabit sandy ocean beaches, especially those that are broad and flat, with a wide wave-wash zone for feeding, much beachcast seaweed, and backed by sparsely vegetated sand-dunes for shelter and nesting.
 The Hooded Plover diet consists mainly of marine worms, molluscs, crustaceans, insects, water plants and seeds.
 In eastern Australia, Hooded Plovers usually breed from August to March on sandy ocean beaches strewn with beachcast seaweed, in a narrow strip between the high-water mark and the base of the fore-dunes.
 The nest is a scrape in the sand near debris, making it vulnerable to predators and beach disturbance.

 Cape St. George Lighthouse